Dale Farm: The Dale Farm Travellers

 An article in the local newspaper, the Echo, quotes an English Romany Gypsy, Joe Jones, that the site was first stopped at by Travelling families during the 1970s.
 The article reported that residents of the nearby village claim the "influx" of Irish Travellers which followed in 2001–2002 caused a rise in conflict with the "settled community" and that most of the "English Travellers" to have subsequently "sold up as they are said not to mix" with the Irish Travellers.

 In 2002 a land dispute allegedly led to the death by shooting of Billy Williams, for which Oak Lane Traveller Paul Saunders was found innocent.

 Ownership of the unauthorised portion appeared to rest with the Sheridan family of Travellers.
 Richard Sheridan is the chairman of the Dale Farm Housing Association.
-He is also a former chair of the British Gypsy Council (GCECWCR).
+He is also a former chair of the Gypsy Council for Education, Culture, Welfare and Civil Rights (GCECWCR).

 A reporter for the Echo claimed that some Travellers are linked to driveway surfacing in continental Europe, and door to door sales of electrical goods in Australia and Iceland, some of a "dangerous or counterfeit" nature.

 The Daily Telegraph newspaper reported that "new evidence has emerged" that some residents have cultural roots in the town of Rathkeale, County Limerick, Ireland, and some own property there.
 The newspaper said of the residents: "They deny any connections, yet some of them appear on deeds of homes, others on planning applications for houses and yet more on the electoral register."
 It also notes that Matthew Brindley, of the Irish Traveller Movement in Britain, said: "Some people might have property elsewhere but the vast majority do not."
 Jake Fulton, of Save Dale Farm, said: "If this is true I would be very surprised."

 The Travellers also have links to the local area, with many of their children attending a local Crays Hill school in Billericay.

 Early in the morning of 19 May 2005, a fire swept through a chalet, killing both John and Cathleen McCarthy and destroying three adjacent caravans.
+The travellers later stated that this was the only time the local community interacted with them in a positive manner, laying flowers at the site.